Skip Navigation

 Experience

-NTN schools use PBL and problem-based learning (PrBL) methods to ensure that learning is complex and authentic and to, in turn, help students develop the targeted outcomes.
-Project-Based Learning Projects center around authentic tasks that are provided before instruction to create a need to learn the relevant standards.
-Projects are driven by student inquiry, which fosters student engagement and ownership, allowing students to engage in deeper learning.
-PBL that supports a more equitable learning environment includes using learner-centered practices, adopting a culturally sustaining approach, supporting students’ literacy development, and integrating assessment practices focused on growth into the learning outcomes.
+Project-based Learning (PBL) and problem-based learning (PrBL) methods ensure that learning is complex and authentic and to, in turn, help students develop the targeted outcomes.
+Projects center around authentic tasks that are provided before instruction to create a need to learn the relevant standards.
+Projects are driven by student inquiry, which fosters engagement and ownership, allowing students to engage in deeper learning.
+Project-Based Learning

 Supporting Structures